oslabs-beta/QLutch/README.md

 ![alt text](https://github.com/lrod8/Qlutch/blob/main/assets/expressStatic.png?raw=true)
 - For the dashboard visualizer, add a dashboard endpoint with a path to the qlutch dist index file:
 ![alt text](https://github.com/lrod8/Qlutch/blob/main/assets/dashboard.png?raw=true)
 - Need two endpoints – one for qlutch and one for graphql.
-Install qlutch as middleware in /qlutch – pass in “actualGraphql” endpoint and redis.
-User would need to return res.locals.response in /qlutch endpoint.
+Install qlutch as middleware in /qlutch endpoint – pass in “graphql” endpoint and redis instance as arguments.
+User would need to return res.locals.response in /qlutch endpoint:
 ![alt text](https://github.com/lrod8/Qlutch/blob/main/assets/endPoints.png?raw=true)
-- Fetch requests on frontend will need to be made to /qlutch
+- Fetch requests on frontend will need to be made to /qlutch endpoint

 # Authors
 - [@Michael-Weckop](https://github.com/Michael-Weckop)